Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 Records & Stats

-The tactic will normally, when fully familiar record around +65% possession, around 800+ passes, up to 20 shots per match and at least 1 clear cut chances per match depending on whom you are up against.
+The tactic will normally, when fully familiar record around +60% possession, around 600+ passes per game, up to 13 shots per match and at least 1 clear cut chances per match depending on whom you are up against.
 Below I’ll simply add a few screenshots which show the typical statistics.
 Match stats made available below will not give the precise picture of the tactic, but an overview of what you can expect*.

 Specific Stats of the playing style